paolo-ferrara/pdsnd_github/README.md

 * new_york_city.csv
 * washington.csv

+In case you need to extend the list of cities with additional data you have available, just contact me at <paolo.ferrara@gmail.com>

 ### Credits
 This project is part of Udacity's Programming for Data Science with Python Nanodegree Program